![]() |

 5) The Hearing Officer shall have the power to continue the hearing or to leave the record open for a certain period of time in order to obtain or receive further relevant evidence.

-6) Within ten (10) days of the closing of the record or the receipt of the transcript of the hearing, whichever comes later, the Department shall render a decision on the objection.
+6) Within 10 days after the closing of the record or the receipt of the transcript of the hearing, whichever comes later, the Department shall render a decision on the objection.